Frequently Asked Questions

 What happens if I withdraw from PA school?

-Except for a $100 administrative fee, Stephens will refund all of the student’s comprehensive fees if he or she cancels his or her enrollment before the first day of the term.
+Except for a $100 administrative fee and $750 enrollment deposit, Stephens will refund all of the student’s comprehensive fees if he or she cancels his or her enrollment before the first day of the term.
 In the event that a student completely withdraws after the first day of classes but prior to 60% of the completion of the term, a proration of comprehensive fees is calculated based on the number of class days attended compared to the total number of class days in the term.
 Comprehensive fees are credited and financial aid is charged back in accordance with Federal regulations.